oracle/nosql/README.md

 mvn [clean] package
 ```

+> [!NOTE]
-> [!NOTE] You can find the folder under `packaging/target/`.
-Above command will
+> You can find the folder under `packaging/target/`.
+Above command will build
-build and package all modules, but it will skip tests execution by default.
+> and package all modules, but it will skip tests execution by default.

 ## Running Tests

-### Running tests for all modules
+### Running tests for all modules in async mode

 ```bash
 mvn -fn -PIT verify